Goku's Kaioken technique is almost never seen used by him after the first season when he first transformed into a Super Saiyan.

 Highlighted in Mobile Suit Gundam 00's second season as to why Nena Trinity died.
 While almost everybody that survived the first season was bestowed new Gundam, improved GN-X machines, or new prototypes, she was the only character that was stuck having to use her outdated machine, the Throne Drei.
 This ultimately was used in sealing her fate, but in Nena Trinity's defense, she couldn't get a new one as she was more concerned with actually surviving for four years, and she almost got a new mecha, the Arche Drei.
 Unfortunately for her, she didn't get it in time.

 In GaoGaiGar following the acquisition of the Goldion Hammer, Guy's original finishing technique (Hell and Heaven) universally fails to get the job done if he has to fall back on it.
 See: The 31 Primevals, Zonuda.
+The reasoning they gave for Hell and Heaven's failing was because Guy's cyborg body couldn't take the strain of repeated usage.
+He still used Goldion Hammer after he got GaoFighGar and his Evoludar body, but once the Hammer's lost, his new body is more than enough for the attack.

 Strangely averted when the StealthGao II is introduced: the space-capable replacement for Stealth Gao also upgrades his Broken Magnum to Broken Phantom and the Protect Shade to Protect Wall.
 Both are shown to be ridiculously more powerful then the original versions (able to pierce armor and in one case punching a moon to bits).
 But, for no explained reason GaoGaiGar still uses the original StealthGao when not in space, until FINAL.